blinks/ozymandias/README.markdown

 action is determined by what suit you placed.

 * Any card in an empty slot forms a new fleet.
+* Cards in a non-empty slot gather resources:
-* A merchant card allows that fleet to trade for wealth, which is spent to move.
+  * A merchant card gathers wealth, which is spent to move.
-* A soldier card allows that fleet to recruit strength, which is spent to colonize and reinforce.
+  * A soldier card gathers strength, which is spent to colonize and reinforce.
-* A sage card allows that fleet to gain secrets, which is spent to change card suits.
+  * A sage card gathers secrets, which is spent to alter cards.
 * Movement and skirmishing may be performed whether or not you place a card.
 * A secret may always be spent when you reveal a card to change its suit to whatever you want.

-Note that new fleets cannot be given an order besides movement on their first turn.
+* New fleets cannot gather resources on their first turn.

 ### Execution
 Take turns choosing a fleet and executing an order until all players have passed in sequence.

 #### Commission a new fleet
-Reveal the chosen card as the new fleet leader and place the pawn for that slot in an unoccupied location that isn’t on or adjacent to an enemy fleet.
+Reveal the chosen card as the new fleet leader.
+Place the pawn for that card's slot in an unoccupied location that isn’t on or adjacent to an enemy fleet.

-#### Trade (gain wealth)
-Reveal the face-down merchant card (or non-merchant and a secret).
-Choose an opponent’s colony or fleet that your activated fleet can reach by movement as your trade target.
-Give the card to that opponent and gain wealth equal to its value.

-#### Recruit (gain strength)
-Reveal the face-down soldier card (or non-soldier and a secret).
-Gain strength equal to its value and discard it.
-(Note: Do not place this strength with a fleet yet, that happens during a Skirmish.)

-#### Observe (gain secrets)
+#### Gather resources
-Reveal and discard the face-down sage card (or non-sage and a secret).
-Draw two cards.
-Reveal one of those cards and gain secrets equal to its rank.
+Reveal and discard the face-down card to gather resources equal to its value.

+ * Merchants gather wealth.
+ * Soldiers gather strength.
+ * Sages gather secrets.

 #### Move
-Pay one wealth (or discard one card from your hand) to activate one of your fleets for movement.
+Pay one wealth to activate one of your fleets for movement.
 When activated, a fleet moves up to three links.
 One movement may be spent to skirmish an adjacent fleet.
 Fleets may not move through other fleets, even if friendly.

 * Skirmish Lock: Fleets may not be moved away if starting adjacent to an enemy fleet.